priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 </script>
 ```

-If want to send message about topic details directly on chat button click , then use class attribute applozic-tm-launcher in chat button instead of applozic-wt-launcher
+If want to send message about topic details directly on chat button click , then use class attribute **applozic-tm-launcher** in chat button instead of **applozic-wt-launcher**

-Sample -
+Sample code :-

 ```
 <a href="#" class="applozic-tm-launcher" data-mck-id="PUT_USERID_HERE" data-mck-name="PUT_DISPLAY_NAME_HERE" data-mck-topicid="PUT_TOPICID_HERE">Chat on topic</a>
 ```

-Step 14: Function to return user details :
+Step 14: Function to get User Detail :-

 Call below given function to get user details like Total unread count, last seen at etc